Chase Southwest Plus card review: Biggest ever bonus worth more than $1,100

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full advertising policy: How we make money.

-However, transferring points will not count toward earning the Southwest Companion Pass (the #1 deal in travel).
-That’s why lots of folks choose to apply for Chase Southwest credit cards, like the Southwest Rapid Rewards® Plus Credit Card, which currently has an increased bonus worth up to 60,000 Southwest points after meeting the card’s tiered minimum spending requirements.
-That’s worth ~$900 in travel on Southwest.
-The Chase Southwest Plus card also has the lowest annual fee among any of the available Southwest credit cards.
+However, transferring points will not count toward earning the Southwest Companion Pass, which we consider to be the best deal in travel.
+That’s why many choose to apply for Chase Southwest credit cards, like the Southwest Rapid Rewards® Plus Credit Card, which currently has an increased bonus worth up to 75,000 Southwest points after meeting the card’s tiered minimum spending requirements.
+That’s worth ~$1,125 in travel on Southwest.
+The card also has the lowest annual fee among any of the available Southwest credit cards.

 Here’s our full Southwest Plus card review.